Skip to main content

 Written by Justin L

-• Your projected target audience will fill more quickly.
+• Faster recruitment: The target audience fills out more quickly.

 Industry Professionals